Write Up:

 Measurement and Data Collection:

 Missouri law enforcement agencies submit a vehicle accident report form to the Missouri State Highway Patrol to be entered into a statewide traffic crash database.
 The database automatically updates MoDOT’s crash database system, which is part of the Transportation Management System (TMS).
-The rate of fatal crashes chart displays annual and 5-year average fatality and injury rates per 100 million vehicle miles traveled for these same crashes.
+The rate of fatal crashes charts display annual and 5-year average fatality and injury rates per 100 million vehicle miles traveled for these same crashes.
 In addition, the fatality rate chart includes the national average.

 Targets are based on Zero by 2030 fatality reduction, 1% Vehicle Miles Traveled (VMT) increase and non-motorized reduction based on overall fatality and reductions.
 An exception is made for instances where the baseline 5-year rolling average is less than the calculated target using the parameters previously described.
 When this occurs, the baseline will be used as the target.